Vineethreddyc11/Automated-Data-Pipeline-for-Temperature-and-Immigration-information/README.md

 1. Analyze, Explore and Validate i94 dataset
 2. Focus on infrastructure setup for the data pipelines, this involves,
     - Using AWS Cloud formation to start EC2 instance, install Airflow in it, start EMR and Redshift
-    - Installing Airflow in Udacity workspace and create EMR via Airflow to process data and Terminate EMR after finishing the processing.
+    - Installing Airflow and create EMR via Airflow to process data and Terminate EMR after finishing the processing.
     - Both the above infra setup has it own usecase of which is efficient like,
         + When you use Cloud formation, you have the ability to delete all the resources it had created in one-click.
 So, for testing scenarios this is very efficient
         + Second method, thats more real-time, that what a company would use.
 Start a EMR before processing and process data and Terminate EMR when done.
 Its very clean.